openbmc/docs/architecture/object-mapper.md

 ### GetSubTree

 Use this method to find the objects, services, and interfaces in the specified subtree that implement a certain interface.
+An optional list of interfaces may also be passed in to constrain the output to services that implement those specific interfaces.
 If no interfaces are passed in, then all objects/services/interfaces in the subtree are returned.
-If interfaces are passed in, then only those interfaces are returned in the output.

 Inputs: